 Is it a good idea to take hot showers when I have scabies?

-Short answer, no. It might do more harm than good.
+But it might do more harm to your skin than good.

-Hot showers will not help kill scabies and can actually make your itching worse.
+For one, hot showers will not help kill scabies.?
+Instead, it will just make your itching worse.

 What’s the solution?